Installation#

 http-server.process-forwarded: true

-Starburst Gateway reads the response from SEP in bytes (up to 32MB by default).
-It can be configured by setting:
+Starburst Gateway reads responses from SEP in bytes (up to 32MB by default).
+To configure a larger size, set the following configuration property:

 proxyResponseConfiguration: